BAMresearch/aRTist-handbook/source/tutorial_projection_images.rst

 You can flip (mirror) and rotate the image in the *Image Viewer*.
 Click the button |icon-image-transform| :guilabel:`Change image orientation` to open a menu with all the options.

-When you display the *Image Viewer* in a separate window, you also have a **menu bar** where you can find more advanced options.
+When you display the *Image Viewer* in a separate window, you also have a **menu bar** where you can find more advanced options on image processing.

 .. |icon-image-transform| image:: pictures/icons/22x22_object-flip-turn.png